Cuckoo Broadband - the Broadband Genie review

 Cuckoo fastest package vs BT, Sky, TalkTalk, and Virgin Media

-Last checked January 2021.
-Prices displayed above are the initial contract cost for new customers.
-Cost may increase after renewal.
-The cheapest price is the lowest monthly cost regardless of speed; the fastest price is the fastest service available on Broadband Genie for the lowest cost.
+Last checked January 2022.
+The prices displayed above are the initial contract cost for new customers; charges may increase after renewal.
+The cheapest price is the lowest monthly cost regardless of speed.
+The fastest price is the fastest service available on Broadband Genie for the lowest monthly cost, excluding TV bundles.

 Cuckoo Broadband features and extras

 Cuckoo doesn’t offer anything in the way of extras.
-You get the usual free broadband router (a reasonably well-specced Technicolor model with 802.11ac Wi-Fi), and a phone line is included in the price, but otherwise, there aren’t loads of bonuses included with its services.
+You get the usual free broadband router, and a phone line is included in the price, but otherwise, there aren’t loads of bonuses included with its services.

 If you would get a lot of use out of, say, the free Wi-Fi hotspot access included with BT Broadband, then this might be a point against, but Cuckoo doesn’t omit any vital features if you’re only concerned about getting a decent broadband connection.